 Another great choice for fall foliage in Taipei is Maokong, where you can even observe the explosion of colors through a glass-bottom gondola (make sure to get in the line that says “Crystal Cabins” when boarding!)
 While you’re in that part of town, the mild weather also makes it a pleasant month to stop in at the Taipei Zoo.

-Flower lovers also can’t miss the Shilin Residence Chrysanthemum Show, held in the former residence of Chiang Kai-Shek, slated for November 1 to December 15 in 2020.
-Meanwhile, roses make their appearance at the Autumn Rose Exhibition in Xinsheng Park from November 9 to 23, 2020.
+Flower lovers also can’t miss the Shilin Residence Chrysanthemum Show, usually held in the former residence of Chiang Kai-Shek, slated from early November to mid December.
+Meanwhile, roses make their appearance at the Autumn Rose Exhibition in Xinsheng Park from in mid November.
 Get off at Yuanshan MRT and combine your visit with Maji Square, known for its excellent semi-outdoor food court.

 Taiwan in November: Best Places to Visit